 Prepare for liftoff: Twenty One Pilots takes fans on journey of hits in Des Moines tour stop

 Twenty One Pliots perform "Car Radio", "House of Gold" and "Migraine" for USA TODAY's StudioA.
-USA TODAY

 Fans of Twenty One Pilots went on a wild ride Friday night at Wells Fargo Arena.
 The "Stressed Out" act performed a medley of tracks during the Des Moines stop of their Bandito Tour.